 Across Canada, land surveyors are overseen by The Canadian Board of Examiners for Professional Surveyors (CBEPS).
 However, each province has their associations, as demonstrated in the next section.
 When hiring a property surveyor, make sure to follow these five steps:

 There are two methods to initially finding experienced property surveyors in your area:

 Step two: Qualify surveyors

-After receiving recommendations, review the licenses of any surveyors you find.
-In Canada, surveyors are typically licenced by provincial boards that mandate a code of conduct.
-In particular, screen out any surveyors that aren't licensed or have significant complaints.
+After receiving recommendations, review the licenses of any land surveyors you find.
+In Canada, land surveyors are typically licenced by provincial boards that mandate a code of conduct.
+In particular, screen out any land surveyors that aren't licensed or have significant complaints.

 Ask for references that you can talk to.
-Ask the surveyor what she thinks the project will require, how long it will take, how much they expect it to cost, and if anything could make the price go up.
+Ask the land surveyor what they think the project will require, how long it will take, how much they expect it to cost, and if anything could make the price go up.

 Step four: Understand costs

-Clarify the billing structure of the surveyors.
+Clarify the billing structure of the land surveyors.
 Understand how they charge for travel.
-This is especially important if you are located far from the surveyor's office.
+This is especially important if you are located far from the land surveyor's office.